 Why they are good for weight loss

-Low-calorie density foods like these are great to fill a portion of your plate with.
-They even have properties that support blood sugar control so great for those at risk of type 2 diabetes.
+Low-calorie-density foods like these are great to fill a portion of your plate with.
+They even have properties that support blood sugar control so they are great for those at risk of type 2 diabetes.

 Etsy for weight loss